miklevin/MikeLev.in/_posts/2025-04-07-static-site-generator-ai-content-strategy.md

 ### 1. One-Shot Site Architecture Analysis

-I recently worked with a tech blog that had accumulated over 500 posts across 7 years.
-They knew their navigation was a mess but couldn't see the forest for the trees.
+My blog has 6 months worth of posts, and I was struggling to organize them effectively.
+The navigation was becoming unwieldy, and I couldn't see the forest for the trees.

-Using Context Kung Fu, I fed their entire blog into Claude and asked:
+Using Context Kung Fu, I fed my entire blog into Claude and asked:

 "Analyze these posts and propose a coherent site architecture with no more than 7 main categories and 3 levels of hierarchy.
 Identify the 20 most important posts that should serve as 'hub pages' for key topics."

 The result?
 A completely reimagined information architecture that made both intuitive and business sense, with clear paths between related topics and natural entry points for new readers.

-This wasn't just a mechanical organization — the LLM understood the conceptual relationships between posts that even the authors hadn't explicitly recognized.
+This wasn't just a mechanical organization — the LLM understood the conceptual relationships between posts that I hadn't explicitly recognized myself, despite being the author!

 ### 2. Content Gap Analysis with Historical Context